modql/spec-joql/README.md

 # Spec Repo for JSON-NQL

-The JSON-NQL is a Normative approach defining a set of conventions on top of JSON-RPC 2.0 to normalize remote query calls on model objects.
+The JSON-NQL is a Normative approac on top of JSON-RPC 2.0 to normalize remote query calls.

 At the high level, there are two types of RPC Calls

 - **Query Methods** - Those calls do not change the data but only return the requested datasets.
 This specification normalized advance filtering and inclusion schemes.
 - **Muting Methods** - Those calls focus on changing a particular data.
 While it might return the data changed at some granularity, it should not include the same query capability as the first one.

-This specification defines the following:
+This specification defines the following conventions:

 - **Method Names** for Query Calls (read) and Muting Calls (write).
 - **Query Call parameters** to filter, include, and order result.